vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 ### Create an Internet-Restricted Virtual Private Cloud (VPC)

-Follow these steps to create an Internet-restricted (offline) AWS VPC or see [Work with VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.htmlhttps:/)[AWS VPC documentation](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in AWS documentation.
+Follow these steps to create an Internet-restricted (offline) AWS VPC or see [Work with VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in AWS documentation.
 The offline VPC must not have a NAT or Internet gateway.
 Create your offline VPC with private subnets only.

 1. Create a VPC.
    1. Log in to your AWS Console and select VPC service.
    2. Create your VPC with Valid CIDR and name.
 2. Create 3 Private Subnets.
    Click **Subnet** and create your subnet with:
-   - Private Subnet 1, Private Subnet 2 and Private Subnet 3 valid Name & VPC.
+   1. Private Subnet 1, Private Subnet 2 and Private Subnet 3 valid Name & VPC.
-   - Valid Subnet range which is valid IPv4 CIDR Block.
+   2. Valid Subnet range which is valid IPv4 CIDR Block.
 3. Create Private Route Table.
-   - Create a Route table in the same VPC.
+   1. Create a Route table in the same VPC.
-   - Make sure you selected the right VPC and gave a proper tag.
+   2. Make sure you selected the right VPC and gave a proper tag.
 4. Add Private Subnet in Private Route Table.
    1. Edit the Subnet Association.
    2. Select the PrivateSubnet checkbox.